AnticOwl/anticowl.github.io/_posts/2024-07-19-Assassins-Creed-Rogue.md

 - Click on `Run` to start the game.

 Some AV software is known to block the program - you may need to add the game directory to the exclusion list.

-If you need help feel free to join the chat on [Element](https://matrix.to/#/!fiJSxMURNZlyjalmyA:matrix.org?via=matrix.org)

 ## Controls